All Collections

 • Ability to more deeply connect with the Volunteers in your network.

-Note: Only Volunteers and Organizations who both have the toggle on and have worked together (at least started a project) will be able to connect.
+Note: You will only be able to connect with Volunteers who have expressed interest in joining boards and you've worked with (at least started a project).
 The Organization always initiates and makes the initial request.

-1. The request will be sent to the Volunteer in the messenger and the volunteer can state whether or not they're interested.
+• The request will be sent to the Volunteer in the messenger and the volunteer can let you know whether or not they're interested.

-5. You can continue to discuss the position through the messenger to discuss more about their experience, interest, and availability.
+4. You can continue to discuss the position through the messenger to chat more about their experience, interest, and availability.

 Resources